-Our ability to commercialize Galafold[®] or any product candidate, including AT-GAA, successfully also will depend in part on the extent to which coverage and reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
+Our ability to commercialize Galafold[®] or any product candidate, including AT-GAA, if approved, successfully also will depend in part on the extent to which coverage and reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
 Government authorities and other third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels.
 A primary trend in the European and U.S. healthcare industries and elsewhere is cost containment.
 It is currently unknown what impact, if any proposed changes by the federal and state governments in the U.S. and similar changes in foreign countries may have on pricing and reimbursement, particularly with respect to government programs such as Medicare and Medicaid and Pharmacy Benefit Managers for commercial plans, and including reimportation, reference pricing and limitations on manufacturer price increases.

 Prices at which we or our customers seek reimbursement for our products can be subject to challenge, reduction or denial by the government and other payers.
 Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for pharmaceutical products.
-We cannot be sure that coverage and reimbursement will continue to be available for Galafold[®] or any product that we commercialize, and in particular gene therapies, and, if coverage and reimbursement are available, the level of reimbursement.
-Reimbursement may impact the demand for, or the price of, Galafold[®] and any product candidate for which we obtain marketing approval.
+We cannot be sure that coverage and reimbursement will continue to be available for Galafold[®] or any product candidate such as AT-GAA, if approved, that we commercialize, and in particular gene therapies, and, if coverage and reimbursement are available, the level of reimbursement may impact the demand for, or the price of, Galafold[®] and any product candidate for which we obtain marketing approval.
 Obtaining reimbursement for our product candidates when approved may be particularly difficult because of the higher prices typically associated with drugs directed at smaller orphan populations of patients and the pricing and reimbursement of competitive products.
 In addition, third-party payors are likely to impose strict requirements for reimbursement of a higher priced drug.
 If reimbursement is not available or is available only to limited levels, we may not be able to successfully commercialize any product for which we obtain marketing approval.

-The United States and many foreign jurisdictions have enacted or proposed legislative and regulatory changes affecting the healthcare system that may affect our ability to profitably sell our product and product candidates, if approved.
-The United States government, state legislatures and foreign governments also have shown significant interest in implementing cost-containment programs to limit the growth of government-paid healthcare costs, including price controls, restrictions on reimbursement and requirements for substitution of generic products for branded prescription drugs.
+The United States and many foreign jurisdictions have enacted or proposed legislative and regulatory changes affecting the healthcare system, including implementing cost-containment programs to limit the growth of government-paid healthcare costs, including price controls, restrictions on reimbursement and requirements for substitution of generic products for branded prescription drugs.
 The Affordable Care Act was intended to broaden access to health insurance, reduce or constrain the growth of healthcare spending, enhance remedies against fraud and abuse, add transparency requirements for the healthcare and health insurance industries, impose new taxes and fees on the health industry and impose additional health policy reforms.